minorg/awesome-software-engineering-history/README.md

 An [Awesome List](https://github.com/sindresorhus/awesome) of books, videos, and other resources for learning about the history of software engineering.

 The list is geared towards new and practicing software engineers, rather than professional historians.
-There are a few primary sources, but most are secondary and tertiary.
+The sources are secondary and tertiary rather than primary, "history" rather than "historical".

 Items in **bold** are good starting points.